ellamichaels/gov1347_blog/index.md

 - **Effect:** Based on data from every presidential election since 1976, the average effect of a one-point increase in the unemployment rate between Q1 and Q2, is an 8.185 point decrease in the incumbent party’s popular vote share.
 - **R-squared:** The model’s R-squared value is 0.272, meaning the model explains about 27.2% of the variation in the actual dataset
 - **Leave-one-out results:** Modelling off of data excluding the 2016 presidential election yielded a prediction of the incumbent party’s popular vote share that was 1.220 points greater than the actual result.

+**This model predicts that Donald Trump will win a mathematically impossible -28.32% of popular vote.**